Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Numerical Studies

-We compare the predictive performance of the proposed model (labeled \texttt{DNAmf}) with four existing methods: two that aim to emulate highest fidelity output $f(t_L,\mathbf{x})$, including the Recursive Non-Additive emulator (\texttt{RNAmf}) by \cite{heo2023active} and the auto-regressive model (\texttt{CoKriging}) by \cite{le2014recursive}, and other two that target the exact solution $f(0,\mathbf{x})$, including the nonstationary GP model by \cite{tuo2014surrogate} using Brownian motion kernel function (\texttt{BM}), and its extension using fractional Brownian motion kernel function (\texttt{FBM}) proposed by \cite{boutelet2025active}.
-Due to structural limitations, the \texttt{RNAmf} and \texttt{CoKriging} models are restricted to using only three fidelity levels ($l=2,3,4$ for the additive and non-additive functions, and $l=4,5,6$ for the Currin and the Borehole function).
+We compare the predictive performance of the proposed model (labeled \texttt{DNAmf}) with four existing methods: two that aim to emulate the highest fidelity output $f(t_L,\mathbf{x})$, including the Recursive Non-Additive emulator (\texttt{RNAmf}) by \cite{heo2023active} and the auto-regressive model (\texttt{CoKriging}) by \cite{le2014recursive}, and the nonlinear auto-regressive GP model (\texttt{NARGP}) by \cite{perdikaris2017nonlinear}.
+The remaining two methods target the exact solution $f(0,\mathbf{x})$, namely the nonstationary GP model by \cite{tuo2014surrogate} using Brownian motion kernel function (\texttt{BM}), and its extension using fractional Brownian motion kernel function (\texttt{FBM}) proposed by \cite{boutelet2025active}.
+Due to structural limitations, the \texttt{RNAmf}, \texttt{CoKriging}, and \texttt{NARGP} models are restricted to using only three fidelity levels ($l=1,2,3$ for the additive, non-additive, and Borehole functions, and $l=3,4,5$ for the Currin function).

 The model performance is evaluated using the root-mean-square error (RMSE) and continuous rank probability score (CRPS) \citep{gneiting2007strictly}, which accounts for the predictive distribution (including the mean and variance), based on 100 test points uniformly sampled from the same input space.
 Lower RMSE and CRPS values indicate better model accuracy.